Silent-Zebra/POLA/README.md

 higher (for LOLA_exact.py) (https://github.com/facebookresearch/higher)

-If using the JAX files: flax
+flax (if using the JAX files, which I now recommend for LOLA-DiCE and POLA-DiCE experiments)

 ## Commands used for Figure 1